Rosine Just (Jung) & Jakob Just![]()

 ROSINE JUST (JUNG): PARENTS, BROTHERS, SISTERS, HOME REGION

-Rosine's father was David Ludwig (Louis) Jung, tinsmith 1805-74 (son of Johannes Peter Jung).
-David was originally from Offenbach, near Frankfurt, state of Hessen (later part of Germany).
+Rosine's father was David Ludwig (Louis) Jung, master tinsmith 1805-74, from Offenbach, near Frankfurt, state of Hessen (later part of Germany).
 He came into canton Fribourg on work tour.

 Her mother, married 1829, was Euphrosine Susanne Mesey 1805-67 born at Morat (Murten), canton Fribourg, of a family there since 1547.
 According to Michael Casey tribalp, Euphrosine was dau of Johan Daniel Mesey 1760-1835 of Morat, lake inspector, m 1792 Anna Schori; Johan son of Niclaus Jacob Mesey 1733 m 1754 Magdalena Barbara Düncki; Niclaus son of Peter Mesey m Anna Margaret De Meyriez.